RobsOnWaves/ged-handler/README.md

 ### Local run with default credentials (not to be used for public access)

 1. Starting the service

+Default administator credentials (to be used without the quotes):
+- login: "admin"
+- password: "ThisIsADummyPasswordForAdmin"

+Default user credentials (to be used without the quotes):
+- login: "user"
+- password: "ThisIsADummyPasswordForUser"

 2. Using the service

 ### Run with customized credentials (for public access)